 Boards in iSee worlds are great way to share 2D content.
 Some iSee worlds have boards built in as part of the environment, while others allow you to dynamically create, resize and move boards to suit your needs.

 Regardless of if boards are built in or created, they all work the same in allowing you to share 2D content.

 The kind of 2D content you can share on a board includes text boards, white boards, desktop and window shares, picture files, PDF documents, PowerPoint and Word documents.

 Different board views

 There are three different ways to view a board in an iSee world.
 You can look at it in '3D View' as it is located in the environment.
-You can also choose 'Overlay View' to maximise the board view or 'Snap View' to lock the board image in a panel on the right hand side of the screen while you can still move around the iSee world.
+You can also choose 'Overlay View' to maximize the board view or 'Snap View' to lock the board image in a panel on the right hand side of the screen while you can still move around the iSee world.

-Syncing, zooming and locking boards
+Synching, zooming and locking boards

 Clicking on the padlock icon on the top left of the board locks and unlocks the board.
 When the board is locked only the person that locked it can change the content, page or zoom for everyone.
 This is a useful feature when doing a presentation and prevents members of the audience from accidentally changing the view for everyone.
 Anyone with the appropriate permissions level can lock or unlock any board.

 You can use boards in iSee worlds to display a range of things including interactive text and white boards, quizzes, desktop shares and 2D files.